Sarhad Khan: Later expeditions

-Sarhad Khan joined Abdun Nabi in the expedition against the Maghs of Katghar.
+Sarhad Khan joined Abdun Nabi in the expedition against the Maghs at Katghar near Sitakunda.
 Unhappy working under the latter, Sarhad Khan and Shaykh Kamal decided to take a shortcut, reaching Katghar in only a matter of days.
 They then hastily attacked the fort and a battle emerged between the two sides leading to many deaths on both.
 The Mughal victory was close, but Sarhad Khan and the Mansabdars decided to rest for the night, and thus retreated.
 The next morning, Magh commander Kuramgiri ordered 10,000 Maghs to block the food supply path, thus starving the Mughal army and leading to an unsuccessful conquest.

 The governor of Bengal Ibrahim Khan Fath-i-Jang visited Sarhad Khan at his house where he gifted him with a gold-embroidered white shawl and a horse on behalf of Emperor Jahangir.
 He then appointed Sarhad Khan to be the chief commander to suppress the uprising in Koch Hajo, alongside Shaykh Kamal as the general.
 Mirza Baqi and Raja Raghunath were later sent to the Ghalwapara fort near Khanpur river with a fleet of 100 war-boats to safely escort the leftover troops of Sarhad Khan and Shaykh Kamal.
 The army successfully defeated Bhabachan Singh.